deekshith-b48/Fullstack-Mastery-Hub/README.md

 ## 🌟 Why This Repository?

-**This is not just another tutorial collection.** This is a **complete, production-ready learning ecosystem** designed for developers who want to:
+**This is not just another tutorial collection.** This is a **complete, production-ready learning ecosystem** designed for software engineers who want to:

-- ✅ Master **every technology** needed for modern fullstack development
+- ✅ Master **every technology** needed for modern software engineering
 - ✅ Learn through **comprehensive documentation** (100-200+ lines per topic)
 - ✅ Understand **industry best practices** and **production patterns**
 - ✅ Prepare for **technical interviews** with **15,000+ questions**